Starrcade (2018): Background

-The even was held at the U.S. Bank Arena in Cincinnati, Ohio.
+WWE's second annual Starrcade was held at the U.S. Bank Arena in Cincinnati, Ohio.

 Starrcade was a live closed-circuit event that was conceived in 1983 by Dusty Rhodes.
-The event was originally produced under the National Wrestling Alliance (NWA) banner by NWA member Jim Crockett Promotions (JCP).
+The event was originally held every November and was produced under the National Wrestling Alliance (NWA) banner by NWA member Jim Crockett Promotions (JCP).
 The NWA and JCP regarded Starrcade as their flagship event of the year, much in the same vein that its rival, the World Wrestling Federation (WWF), would begin to regard WrestleMania two years later.
-In 1988, JCP was sold to Turner Broadcasting and became World Championship Wrestling (WCW), with Starrcade being held by WCW until 2000; WCW and its assets were acquired by the WWF the following year (the WWF itself was renamed to WWE in 2002).
+In 1987, the event began broadcasting on pay-per-view (PPV) and in 1988, JCP was sold to Turner Broadcasting and became World Championship Wrestling (WCW), with Starrcade being held as WCW's annual December PPV from 1988 until 2000; WCW and its assets were acquired by the WWF the following year (the WWF itself was renamed to WWE in 2002).

-After a 17-year hiatus, WWE revived Starrcade as a live event on November 25, 2017, held exclusively for wrestlers from the promotion's SmackDown brand division.
-On September 17, 2018, WWE revealed that a second Starrcade event, featuring both the Raw and SmackDown brands, would be held on November 24 at the U.S. Bank Arena in Cincinnati, Ohio.
-On November 16, it was announced that unlike the previous year, a portion of the 2018 event would be taped and air on November 25 as a one-hour WWE Network special.
+After a 17-year hiatus, WWE reinstated Starrcade as a house show, a non-televised event, and returned it to November, scheduled for November 25, 2017, held exclusively for wrestlers from the promotion's SmackDown brand division.
+On September 17, 2018, WWE revealed that a second Starrcade event, featuring both the Raw and SmackDown brands, would again be held as a house show on Saturday, November 24 at the U.S. Bank Arena in Cincinnati, Ohio.
+On November 16, however, it was announced that unlike the previous year, a portion of the 2018 event would be taped to air on November 25 as a one-hour WWE Network special, which made it the first Starrcade to be televised since WCW's final edition in 2000.
+It was the fourth originally scheduled house show to broadcast as a WWE Network special, after The Beast in the East in July 2015, Live from Madison Square Garden in October 2015, and Roadblock in March 2016.